-- collaboratively work with other schools to identify common issues related to the protected characteristics; - display posters of national and local help lines and where help is available in school; - make effective use of relevant research and information to improve this policy; - keep up to date with new developments and resources; - provide training for all staff on induction and when the need arises; - help counsel children who have been bullied and those who use bullying behaviour; - review and monitor; - annually report to the Governing Body on the success of this policy.
+- ensure counselling and support mechanisms are in place to help those who have been bullied; - ensure all perpetrators of bullying are given time to discuss why they have bullied and why their actions were wrong; - have in place good systems at playtime and lunchtime to reduce the risk of bullying; - work closely with external agencies to support students who experience bullying; - make effective use of relevant research and information to improve this policy; - keep up to date with new developments and resources; - provide training for all staff on induction and when the need arises; - annually report to the Governing Body on the success of this policy.

-Role of School Personnel
+Role of Class Teams

-School personnel will:
+Class Teams will:

-- comply with this policy; - be aware of all other linked policies; - be aware of the signs of bullying in order to prevent bullying taking place; - report all incidents of bullying; - investigate all reported incidents of bullying; - take all forms of bullying seriously; - make sure that all pupils know what to do if they are bullied; - encourage pupils to report any incidents of bullying to any member of the school personnel; - support any pupil who has been bullied; - raise awareness of the wrongs of bullying through personal and social education and religious education; - use preventative strategies such as circle time and buddy systems; - undertake the appropriate training; - implement the school's equalities policy and schemes; - report and deal with all incidents of discrimination; - attend appropriate training sessions on equality; - report any concerns they have on any aspect of the school community.
+- comply with this policy; - be aware of all other linked policies; - be aware of the signs of bullying in order to prevent bullying taking place; - investigate all reported incidents of bullying; - take all forms of bullying seriously; - make sure that all students know what to do if they are bullied; - encourage students to report any incidents of bullying to any member of the school personnel; - support any student who has been bullied; - inform families of any incident of bullying and how it has been dealt with; - raise awareness of the wrongs of bullying through personal and social education and religious education; - use preventative strategies such as Zones of Regulation and Restorative Practice; - undertake the appropriate training: - implement the school's equalities policy and schemes; - report and deal with all incidents of discrimination; - report any concerns they have on any aspect of the school community. - record all incidents of bullying on CPOMS, clearly stating: